ethereum/devp2p/discv5/discv5-theory.md

 ## ENR Capability

-A node indicates support for service discovery messages by including the [`ng`][ng-entry] entry in its ENR.
+A node indicates support for service discovery messages by including the [ng ENR entry].

     ng = <version>